Minimalist Bullet Journaling, A Life-Changing Practice

 Conclusion

-I know Life-changing are strong words but Minimalist Bullet Journaling has been that and more for me and can be for you.
+I know Life-changing is a strong word, but Minimalist Bullet Journaling has been that and more for me, and can be for you.

-It keeps me organized and helps me track some important things in my life.
+It keeps me organized and helps me track some essential things in my life.
 I plan Monthly, Weekly, and Daily activities.

 I also track my general Health, Gratitude, Weather, Sleep, Mood, and Stress.
-The last three are tracked in a graph and provide me with a powerful visual representation.
+The last three are tracked in a graph, providing me with a powerful visual representation.

 There is something about writing thoughts down with pen and paper that sears those experiences into your memory.